meetmshah88/user-management/README.md

 ### 4.2.
 End-to-End Tests

+Make sure that the frontend server is running before you run Cypress tests.

+Your running server of frontend (e.g. http://localhost:3000/) then the same needs to be configured in `cypress.config.ts` file with `baseUrl` attribute.

 **Testing Tool**: Cypress
+- **List Users E2E**:
     - **Test Scenario 1**: should display the list of users after loading.
     - **Test Scenario 2**: should display a loading indicator before data loads.
     - **Test Scenario 3**: should display an error message if API request fails creation.
     - **Test Scenario 4**: should display a message if no users are found
+- **Create User E2E**:
+    - **Test Scenario 1**: should display validation errors for empty fields
+    - **Test Scenario 2**: should show validation error for invalid email
+    - **Test Scenario 3**: should submit the form successfully with valid inputs
+    - **Test Scenario 4**: should display error message if API request fails
+    - **Test Scenario 5**: should create a user and verify it appears on the user list page

 ---